BrightWalls Mural - Visitor Information Centre Dromana

 Project 1: Mornington Peninsula Visitor Information Centre

-A bold new mural is set to transform the Mornington Peninsula Visitor Centre in Dromana as part of the BrightWalls Graffiti Mural Project.
-This pilot initiative will turn identified graffiti hotspots across Mornington Peninsula Shire into vibrant public artworks created with and for the community.
+A bold new mural has transformed the Mornington Peninsula Visitor Information Centre in Dromana as part of the BrightWalls Graffiti Mural Project.
+A pilot initiative turning identified graffiti hotspots across Mornington Peninsula Shire into vibrant public artworks, created with and for the community.

-“Having a conversation and working with youth on the workshops for Bright Walls has created a strong sense of inclusiveness for this project.
-The Bright Walls mural project is about connection, community and a celebration of the local area”, said Daniel.
+“Having a conversation and working with youth on the workshops for Bright Walls created a strong sense of inclusiveness for this project.
+The Bright Walls mural project was about connection, community and a celebration of the local area,” said Daniel.

-The mural is the first of two planned artworks in the one-year BrightWalls pilot.
-The program will bring colour and creativity to local streets through murals, artist commissions and community workshops, offering positive alternatives to illegal graffiti while supporting local artists and enhancing public spaces across the region.
+The mural was the first of two planned artworks in the one-year BrightWalls pilot.
+The program brought colour and creativity to local streets through murals, artist commissions and community workshops, offering positive alternatives to illegal graffiti while supporting local artists and enhancing public spaces across the region.

 Daniel van de Wiel is a local artist and the Director of It Stands Out (ISO), a creative collective that brings together artists, designers, and community-focused businesses.
 With a strong track record in public art, Daniel has led the design and installation of numerous large-scale murals for private clients, councils, and government bodies.